Codecademy/docs/content/r/concepts/matrices/matrices.md

   - 'paths/computer-science'
 ---

-In R, **Matrices** are rectangular data structures that contain elements of the same data type arranged in rows and columns.
+In R, **matrices** are data structures that contain elements of the same data type arranged in rows and columns.
 They provide a convenient way to store and manipulate structured data, making them widely used in various data analysis and statistical operations.

 Matrices are created using the `matrix()` function, which takes the data elements and dimensions as input parameters.
 The elements can be numeric, character, logical, or any other data type supported by R. The dimensions of a matrix define the number of rows and columns, allowing for organized storage and efficient computations.